punitha-thangavelu/Git-/README.md

 # Git-
-This is the repository is git
+Git is used in public repository and manage a project or set of files